Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 Types of Dividends

 Dividends can be distributed to shareholders in various forms.
-The following different types of dividends offer companies and shareholders different ways to share profits and manage capital.
-Here are the main types of dividends:
+The different types of dividends offer companies and shareholders various options for sharing profits and managing capital.

 Type of Dividend Description Characteristics Example